-ESEC/FSE 2022 is soliciting proposals for workshops to be held in conjunction with the main conference.
+ESEC/FSE 2023 is soliciting proposals for workshops to be held in conjunction with the main conference.
 Workshops aim to provide opportunities for exchanging views, advancing ideas, and discussing preliminary results in various areas of software engineering research and applications.
 Note that workshops are not an alternative forum for presenting full research papers.
 If you would like to bring together a group of researchers on a topic you consider relevant and exciting, you should consider submitting a workshop proposal to ESEC/FSE.
-Workshops will be held after the main conference.
+Workshops will be held over three days, two days preceding the three days of the main conference and one day after.
 Prospective workshop organizers are encouraged to contact the workshop chairs should any questions arise.

 All dates are 23:59:59 AoE (UTC-12h).

-To align with the proceedings process, we suggest the following schedule.
+To align with the proceedings process, we suggest the following schedule for workshop paper submissions.

-Workshop proposals must be up to 4 pages in length and conform to the ACM Conference Format.
-Authors should use the official “ACM Primary Article Template”, as can be obtained from the ACM Proceedings Template page.
-LaTeX users should use the sigconf option.
+Workshop proposals must be up to 4 pages in length and conform to the ESEC/FSE Format and Submission Guidelines (without the double blind restriction).
 Each proposal should contain the following information.

 - Contact details of the organizers, including the identification of the main contact.

 - A brief (max 200 words) abstract of the goals and format of the workshop intended for the ESEC/FSE 2023 web pages.
 The abstract should include the theme, goals, and topics of the workshop, as well as a motivation of its relevance and timeliness, including an account of the workshop’s history (if any).